CSBSJU/CSCI-239/assignments/functions-in-haskell.md

    the maximum element in a list.

-2. Write a Haskell function `median1st3` that returns the median of the first three or fewer elements in a list as follows.
+2. Write a Haskell function `median1st3` that returns the median of the first three or fewer elements as follows.
 If the list has only one element, it returns that element; if the list has two elements, it returns the first; if the lists has at least three elements, it returns the middle of the first three.
 Note that you can use the pattern `x:[]` for a list with one element, and `x:y:[]` for a list with exactly two elements and `x:y:z:xs` for a list with three or more elements.
 In the case with three or more elements, you'll need to compare them to determine which is in the middle.
 Test your function, and note that again, it doesn't work for empty lists.

 3. Now write a function `medianAll3s` that returns a list of the medians of every three elements of a list.
 If the list is empty, it returns the empty